County Limerick family aim to be Ireland's fittest

 Ireland’s Fittest Family 2017 will see 12 mega-fit families compete against each other to win the title and the €15,000 prize money that goes with it.

-Tony Hynes (51), his daughter Leeayn (23) and his two sons Jamie (27) and Adam (17) will be up against five other families in the gruelling tunnel challenge in episode one of series five.
+Tony Hynes (51), his daughter Leeayn (23) and his two sons Jamie (27) and Adam (17) were pitted against five other families in the gruelling tunnel challenge in episode one of series five.

 This year’s competition has a coaching line-up that includes series four winner Anna Geary, GAA legend Davy Fitzgerald, returning hero Derval O’Rourke and first time coach and rugby legend Donncha O’Callaghan.